The Relentless Pursuit of an Inclusive Economy

 Janis Bowdler, President, JPMorgan Chase Foundation

-In this fireside, chat Janis will discuss how to build equitable cities and the role of the private sector.
+In this fireside, chat Janis Bowdler (bio) will discuss how to build equitable cities and the role of the private sector.
 Janis will highlight the new Advancing Black Pathways and Advancing Cities initiatives at JPMorgan Chase and the ways the firm is increasing jobs, income and wealth for African Americans.
 A reaction-panel of local leaders will follow the discussion.

 Increasing Diversity & Inclusion Through Narrative Change and Corporate Culture